jfpatrick/pyqt-tutorial/docs/source/5-libraries.rst

 GUI Libraries
 =============
-The Acc-Py team provides and maintain a lot of Python libraries.
+The Acc-Py team provides and maintain a lot of useful Python libraries for CERN.
 Here is a non-exhaustive list of the most important ones related to PyQt5 (May 2020):

 .. index:: ComRAD
 .. _comrad: